Vertigo is that sensation when a person feels that the world is spinning around him. It is a feeling of off balance.

 Treatment for Vertigo:

-Why a neurologist is the right choice to consult for vertigo?
+Why a neurologist is a right choice to consult for vertigo?

-The patient of vertigo should not visit an ENT doctor and must consult a good neurologist as basically it's either a problem of brain or of abnormal signals from the vestibular nerve from the ear.
-In no way it is a problem of ear per se.
+The patient of vertigo should not visit an ENT doctor and must consult a good neurologist as basically, it's either a problem of the brain or of abnormal signals from the vestibular nerve from the ear.
+In no way, it is a problem of ear per se.
 A neurologist has the training and expertise to deal with it, not an ENT doc.
-Also, it's important to consult urgently as sometimes it can be a sign of brain stroke (specially if associated with imbalance).
+Also, it's important to consult urgently as sometimes it can be a sign of brain stroke (especially if associated with imbalance).
 Importantly, to rule out brain lesions like cyst, tumor, clots and nerve infections, consulting a neurologist is the best option available.

 Apart from this, these are a few treatments: